Philip Baker Hall: Career

 Hall also undertook stage work in New York and Los Angeles, but did not appear on Broadway.

 Personal life and death

 Hall had two daughters, Patricia and Darcy, with his first wife, Mary-Ella Holst.
 He later married Holly Wolfle, with whom he had two daughters, Adella and Anna.
 He also had four grandchildren and a brother.

-Hall died of emphysema at his home in Glendale, California, on June 12, 2022.
+Hall died of emphysema at his home in Glendale, California, on June 12, 2022, at the age of 90.